Through The Fibro Fog

 A very simple 'few ingredients' recipe, that is yeast free and citrus free.
 You will need:

-• Ginger: you definitely need to use fresh ginger for this recipe, as it will provide all that ginger flavour!
-I love that it is such an inexpensive ingredient and one with a lot of health benefits too.
+• Ginger: you definitely need to use fresh root ginger for this recipe, as it will provide all that ginger flavor!
+I love that it is such an inexpensive ingredient and easy to find in stores.

 • Cane sugar: to combine with the ginger to give sweetness and draw out the 'juice' of the ginger.

-• Sparkling water: I suggest using a plain sparkling water rather than a mineral water so the ginger taste shines through.
+• Sparkling water: I suggest using a plain sparkling water rather than a heavy mineralised water so the ginger taste shines through.

 📖 Variations to the recipe